History of the Bosnia and Herzegovina national football team: Post-war period

-2010 FIFA World Cup – play-offs
+In the game against Norway, at the Ullevål Stadium in Oslo on 24 March 2007, Bosnian fans caused an hour-long delay due to an unprecedented amount of flares that had been thrown onto the pitch in protest against corruption in the (now former) Football Federation of Bosnia.
+On 1 June 2008, former Bosnia and Herzegovina players Meho Kodro and Elvir Bolić organised a friendly humanitarian game in Sarajevo called "Kodro, Bola and Friends" between former Bosnian football legends, in order to gain support, to say its time for changes in the Bosnian Football Association.
+The game was organised to commence at the same time as Bosnia and Herzegovina national side faced Azerbaijan in a friendly in Zenica.
+The attendance in Sarajevo was 15,000 while in Zenica only about 50.
+The game in Sarajevo was organised by the Federalna TV who broadcast the humanitarian game live.

+A significant number of Bosnian International players were involved in the game, which ended 11–9 in favour of Team Kodro.

 Miroslav Blažević took senior Bosnia-Herzegovina side to their first ever play-offs.

 Bosnia and Herzegovina football association announced Miroslav Blažević as the new manager for the World Cup 2010 qualifiers.
 In October 2009, the team qualified for the UEFA Second round in the 2010 FIFA World Cup qualification finishing second with a game to spare in a group won by then European champions Spain.
 Edin Džeko was the top scorer of the group, and achieved equal second place overall in the Europe section with 9 goals.
 Bosnia and Herzegovina played Portugal losing both games by single goal.
 Along the standard qualification process the team beat Belgium, Estonia and Armenia at both home and away, and drew one game with Turkey.
 Haris Medunjanin, Miralem Pjanić and Asmir Begović made their first appearances for the national side during these qualifiers.